Will Accountants Be Replaced by AI and Become Obsolete?

 3. Diversify Your Professional Network

 One of the most important things you can do to future-proof your accounting career is to have a diverse network.
 Both professionally and personally.
-A robust network full of different people with different backgrounds and with varying career experiences will be a massive factor for your career.
+A robust network full of different people with different backgrounds and with varying career experiences will be a massive factor in your career.

-These people will help you stay updated with industry trends and foster new ways of thinking since other people will have different viewpoints, resources, insights, and have lived different experiences from your own.
+These people will help you stay updated with industry trends and foster new ways of thinking since other people will have different viewpoints, resources, and insights, and have lived different experiences from your own.

 Artificial Intelligence Will Help Accountants, Not Replace Them